 Experiential Focus: Getting out of our heads and into our hearts, so that failure to act is more uncomfortable than acting.

 Action Focus: We are seeking to co-partner with those individuals, churches, and community partners interested in this work.

-The Montgomery Group is one of NCP’s Covenantal Partners – others include the Guatemala Partnership, Congo Partnership, and the Immigrant Justice Committee, etc. In 2022, the Montgomery Group received substantial funding for its ongoing teaching and experiential and practical efforts at systemic change through NCP’s mission-centered funding arm, Ignite.
+The Montgomery Group is one of NCP’s Covenantal Partners – others include the Guatemala Partnership, Congo Partnership, and the Immigrant Justice Committee, etc. The Montgomery Group received substantial funding for its ongoing teaching and experiential and practical efforts at systemic change through NCP’s mission-centered funding arm, Ignite.